h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 We can configure the output and format of predictions via the H2OMOJOSettings.
 The available options are

 - ``predictionCol`` - Specifies the name of the generated prediction column.
 The default value is `prediction`.
-- ``convertUnknownCategoricalLevelsToNa`` - Enables or disables conversion of unseen categoricals to NAs.
-By default, it is disabled.
-- ``convertInvalidNumbersToNa`` - Enables or disables conversion of invalid numbers to NAs.
-By default, it is disabled.
 - ``namedMojoOutputColumns`` - Enables or disables named output columns.
 By default, it is enabled.

 Troubleshooting